davetimmins/ArcGIS.PCL/component/README.md

 Typical use case would be the need to call some ArcGIS REST resource from server .NET code or maybe a console app.
 Rather than having to fudge a dependency to an existing SDK you can use this.
 Should work with .NET for Windows Store apps, .NET framework 4.5, Silverlight 4 and higher, Windows Phone 7.5 and higher

-Since the serialization is specific to your implementation you will need to create an ISerializer to use in your gateway.
-The test project has ServiceStack.Text and Json.NET [example serializers](https://github.com/davetimmins/ArcGIS.PCL/blob/dev/ArcGIS.Test/ISerializer.cs)

 Supports the following as typed operations:

  - Generate Token (automatically if using a token provider)